adunning/vita-frideswide-a/vita-frideswide-a-trans.md

 Saying this, the venerable virgin marked herself with the sign of the Cross, and immediately the devil disappeared, roaring and howling.
 But the blessed virgin's mind was calm, continuing in prayer and remaining in vigils.

-# King Algar seeks out Frideswide
+### King Algar seeks out Frideswide

 \[8\] After the death of King Didan, the kingdom passed to a certain king of Leicester named Algar, a wicked man and hateful to God.
-He sent envoys to blessed Frideswide, thus saying: 'The king has sent us to you, virgin Frideswide, wishing to have you in marriage.
+He sent messengers to blessed Frideswide, thus saying: 'The king has sent us to you, virgin Frideswide, wishing to have you in marriage.
 If you do not wish this, he will have you dragged to a brothel.'

 The virgin consecrated to God answered them, 'I am given in marriage to Christ, the king of all kings, and therefore this seems to offend against moral law, since in abandoning the king I would obey the orders of a servant.
 As to what you say, that you will drag me to a brothel, know that it is not possible to pollute the heart except with the mind's agreement.
 But above all, *the Lord is my helper; I will not fear what man may do to me.*'^[Ps.
 118.6 (Vulg.
 117.6); Heb.
 13.6]